ncp9988/regexTutorial/gist-template.md

 A flag is an optional parameter to a regex that modifies its behavior of searching.
 A flag changes the default searching behaviour of a regular expression.
 It makes a regex search in a different way.
 A flag is denoted using a single lowercase alphabetic character.

 ### Grouping and Capturing
+Capturing groups are a way to treat multiple characters as a single unit.
+They are created by placing the characters to be grouped inside a set of parentheses.
+For example, the regular expression (dog) creates a single group containing the letters "d" "o" and "g".
+The portion of the input string that matches the capturing group will be saved in memory for later recall via backreferences

 ### Bracket Expressions
 A bracket expression is either a matching list expression or a non-matching list expression.
 It consists of one or more expressions: ordinary characters, collating elements, collating symbols, equivalence classes, character classes, or range expressions.
 The <right-square-bracket> ( ']' ) shall lose its special meaning and represent itself in a bracket expression if it occurs first in the list (after an initial <circumflex> ( '^' ), if any).
 Otherwise, it shall terminate the bracket expression, unless it appears in a collating symbol (such as "[.].]" ) or is the ending <right-square-bracket> for a collating symbol, equivalence class, or character class.
 The special characters '.', '*', '[', and '\\' ( <period>, <asterisk>, <left-square-bracket>, and <backslash>, respectively) shall lose their special meaning within a bracket expression.